 The first thing we’ll talk about is what fishing rod to use.
 It’s not really a huge deal but the main thing you’ll want is a light action rod.
 Kokanee isn’t big fish so you’ll want something lightweight so you can actually feel the bite.

 The smaller ice fishing rods are going to be your best bet but I’ve used a normal spinning rod many times and it’s done the job.
-The Ugly Stik GX2 on Amazon (affiliate) is a great cheap option.
+The Ugly Stik GX2 is a great cheap option.
+See our favorite ice fishing gear here.

 You can use regular braid (it can ice up) but your best bet will be ice braid.
-Here’s some good stuff from Amazon (affiliate).
+See the ones I use here.
 I’ll then attach a 2-foot leader using 12 lb fluorocarbon because it sinks and is also the hardest for the kokanee to see.

 Ice Fishing Lures For Kokanee